Who We Are

 We are a collective of passionate agile coaches, Scrum Masters, Design Thinkers, Lean practitioners, and ICF (International Coach Federation) leadership and team coaches.

 Chief Coach & Founder

-My approach to achieving this is heavily learning oriented.
-KSA (Knowledge, Skill, Ability, Attitude and Aptitude) transferring the many learnings from Design Thinking, Agile Scrum and Lean with training and facilitation, and tapping into the individual and collective creativity and resourcefulness of people through coaching are both integral parts of my work.
+We are learning professionals that guide people to develop this capability.
+We KSA (Knowledge, Skill, Ability, Attitude and Aptitude) transfer the many learnings from Design Thinking, Agile Scrum and Lean with training and facilitation, and tap into the individual and collective creativity and resourcefulness of people through coaching.

 Coach Takeshi’s coaching journal.
 Sharing the many mental models that Coach Takeshi actually uses for client sessions.